dongyx/shsub/README.md

 Running `shsub lsnotes.html.st` prints a HTML list reporting titles of your Markdown notes.

-TEMPLATE SYNTAX
+Template Syntax
 ---------------

-*shsub* compiles the template to a shell script and execute it.
+The `shsub` program compiles the template to a shell script and execute it.

 - if the first line of the shell template begins with `#!` (*shebang*), it will be ignored